darsshanNair/kubernetes_sample/README.md

-# kubernetes_sample
+# Kubernetes Playground

+## Description

-Playground for Kubernetes Configurations
+This repository is a playground for Kubernetes configurations

+## Language

+YAML /  JSON